gabriellabann/SE-SCC-Depression-clone/research-assessment.md

 ## Basic information

-Name:
+Name: Gabriella Bann

-CNetID:
+CNetID: gabriellabann

-Section:
+Section: 2

-Research project title:
+Research project title: SE-SCC-Depression

-Submission date:
+Submission date: 2/26

-Submission number (1-4):
+Submission number (1-4): 1

-Project GitHub repository URL:
+Project GitHub repository URL: https://github.com/gabriellabann/SE-SCC-Depression.git

-Filename of manuscript .qmd:
+Filename of manuscript .qmd: SE-SCC-Depression.qmd

-Filename of knitted .pdf:
+Filename of knitted .pdf: experincing significant difficulties knitting to pdf, would appreciate support on this, will be coming to office hours

 ## AI Statement

 Describe whether and how you used AI/LLMs when completing this project:
+I used ChatGPT and Deepseek to help with writing code after parsing the class presentations/notes/provided readings, especially when it came to de-bugging.

 Optionally (for engagement points) reflect on your use of AI:
+This was the first time I heavily engaged with AI tools.
+Prior to this class I'm not sure if I've ever used AI, for sure never for school work.
+This was an additional learning curve as it is yet another tool to learn.
+I was a bit frustrated by how much I had to use it since coding is very new to me, never having used R before this course.
+I wish we had been given more instruction on best practices with AI tools, and further tips on how to debug to lessen reliance on this tool.

 ## Overall requirements